 With such a diverse array of landscapes, terrains, and habitats ranging from mountains and vast plains to oceanic coasts and lake towns, it should come as no surprise to find out just how many species of wild animals call America their home – over 3,000 in fact!
 But in which states across the US are you most likely to come across dangerous wildlife?

-Once you are equipped with this information, you can focus more on claiming an Ohio sports betting promo code at the best betting sites.
+Once you are equipped with this information, you can focus more on claiming the ESPN BET Ohio promo.

 Analyzing data since 2000, we’ve been able to determine the states with the highest chance of animal attacks, and where you’re most likely to encounter each wild animal…